 Cobain was also drawn to the writers and poets of the Beat Generation, whose work – like Perfume – often dealt with outlaws, outcasts and other characters on the fringes of society.
 Counting William S. Burroughs as a personal hero, Cobain would collaborate with the writer for 1993’s The “Priest” They Called Him – a spoken word piece with discordant musical accompaniment.
 And, like David Bowie, Cobain employed Burroughs’ cut-up technique to help construct his lyrics.

-Gathered from biographies, interviews and his personal journals, read on for a list of the books that inspired Nirvana frontman Kurt Cobain.
-For more book recommendations from musicians, check out the reading lists of Jim Morrison, David Bowie, Bob Dylan & John Lennon.
+Gathered from biographies, interviews and his personal journals, read on for a list of Nirvana frontman Kurt Cobain’s favorite books.
+For more book recommendations from famous musicians, check out the reading lists of Jim Morrison, David Bowie, Bob Dylan & John Lennon.

 Three Novels: Malloy, Malone Dies, The Unnameable by Samuel Beckett

 The Outsiders by S.E.
 Hinton

 “I really like Camille Paglia a lot; it’s really entertaining, even though I don’t necessarily agree with what she says.” -KC